 What is Galvanic Skin Response?

-In behavioral research, understanding human emotions and physiological responses is crucial.
-One of the most insightful tools in this field is Galvanic Skin Response (GSR).
-But what exactly is GSR, and why is it so valuable?
+Understanding human emotions and physiological responses is a key focus in behavioral science.
+One insightful tool in this field is Galvanic Skin Response (GSR).
+But what is Galvanic Skin Response?
+A beginner’s guide to understanding GSR in research.

 Posted by